Why buying TikTok is a smart move for Microsoft

 Microsoft may, over time, leverage some of TikTok’s best technologies in more concrete ways—in AI, for example.
 Microsoft is creating AI tools that businesses can quickly plug in and use, delivered from the Azure cloud.
 Some of those tools are based on natural language processing, while others are based on computer vision tech, which can be used to label and classify images and video, among other things.
 One of the big challenges of making these tools smarter is finding enough labeled data that can be used for training.
 With TikTok, Microsoft would be getting a large amount of short video that’s been tagged and labeled in an ad hoc way by users, which could be used as training data for its AI models.
 Facebook is now doing that very thing with images and video posted to Instagram and tagged by users.

 One of Microsoft’s real consumer successes has been gaming (with Xbox), and a TikTok acquisition might also play into the company’s ambitions to launch a subscription gaming service.
-Microsoft may be able to use TikTok for that platform, so that users could watch videos of game play and then seamlessly cross over and begin actually playing the game.
+Microsoft may be able to use TikTok for that platform, so that users could watch videos of gameplay and then seamlessly cross over and begin actually playing the game.

 According to data from eMarketer, a TikTok deal might put Microsoft back in the game in terms of interactive display ads.
 The market for such ads has been dominated by Facebook and Google for a long time, with Microsoft lagging far behind (it gets only about 1.5% of that business in the U.S.).
 TikTok collects data on the kind of videos people like, then feeds it into the algorithm it uses to populate the endless video feed users see.
 It also uses the data for targeting in its fledgling ad business, which offers individuals and small businesses a chance to promote themselves within the TikTok app.
 If given the chance, Microsoft might make wider use of that video preference data.
-The company could use it not just to target ads within TikTok, but also to target ads on its other properties, like Bing, MSN, Outlook, and Xbox Live.
+The company could use it not just to target ads within TikTok, but also to target ads on its other properties, such as Bing, MSN, Outlook, and Xbox Live.

 The least worst?

 From regulators’ perspective, a Microsoft acquisition of TikTok may be one of the better options.
 If it has to be a giant U.S. tech company that buys TikTok, Microsoft may be the least offensive from an antitrust point of view.
-If Facebook was to acquire TikTok, it would only add to the company’s dominance in social networking (the company is now launching its own TikTok clone, Reels).
+If Facebook were to acquire TikTok, it would only add to the company’s dominance in social networking (the company is now launching its own TikTok clone, Reels).
 A TikTok acquisition would increase Google’s dominant position in terms of ad targeting data.
 Amazon already has a burgeoning ad business of its own, built on consumer purchasing behavioral data.
 An Apple acquisition of TikTok might be less harmful, but Apple has no interest in social media businesses that make money by harvesting user data to sell ads (Apple confirmed that position Tuesday, responding to an erroneous report that it was interested in buying TikTok).
-A more powerful and appealing Microsoft ads business would create a real challenge to the Facebook/Google duopoly, which that could ultimately help large and small U.S. businesses.
+A more powerful and appealing Microsoft ads business would create a real challenge to the Facebook/Google duopoly, which could ultimately help large and small U.S. businesses.

 The wildcard, of course, is Trump and his people.